secureCodeBox/documentation/docs/api/finding.md

 ### How The Hash Is calculated

 The hash is calculated using the *sha256* algorithm.
-For the calculation of the hash the following properties of all findings have to be included:
+For the calculation of the hash the following properties of all findings are included by default using the *scb-sdk*:
 - name
 - description
 - category
 - osi_layer
 - severity
-- attributes
 - location

 :::info